Champions League odds boost: Get 50-1 for a goal to be scored in PSG vs Arsenal with Paddy Power

 PSG vs Arsenal odds boost offer: Get 50-1 on a goal to be scored

-Arsenal can turn a great season into arguably the best in their history if they land their maiden Champions League crown on Saturday and they will head into the contest full of confidence.
+Arsenal can turn a great season into arguably the best in their history if they land their maiden Champions League crown and they will head into the contest full of confidence.

 The Gunners, fresh from lifting the Premier League trophy at Selhurst Park last weekend, have won five matches in a row and have scored in eight straight games, with only three of their 62 fixtures finishing scoreless this season.